Realistic Polymer Clay Miniature Apples Tutorial

 You can mix and layer colors to get a realistic apple color.
 You can even make different types of apples like red delicious, granny smith, or golden crisp.

 10. Line a baking sheet with aluminum foil or parchment paper.
-Place the apples on the baking sheet.
+Place the apples onto the baking sheet.

 9. For the best baking results, bake at 225 degrees for 30-40 minutes and let cool completely.

-Baking times vary per oven, but be sure not to raise the temperature – burnt clay smells awful!
-Use an oven thermometer to be sure the temp is right.
+**Baking times vary per oven, but be sure not to raise the temperature - burnt clay has an awful smell!
+Use an oven thermometer to be sure the temp is right.**

 How realistic are these tiny apples?!
 They look like you could just cut right into them to make some tiny apple slices for a doll house.
 You could even make them their own special fruit bowl out of clay.
 Don't just stop at apples - polymer clay can be used to make all sorts of realistic mini food.
 Try out your favorite mini fruits or even a miniature vegetable.